PsycInfo: Record contents

-Each record contains a bibliographic citation, abstract, index terms from the Thesaurus of Psychological Index Terms, keywords, classification categories, population information, the geographical location of the research population, and cited references for journal articles, book chapters, and books, mainly from 2001 to present.
+Each record contains a bibliographic citation, abstract, index terms from the Thesaurus of Psychological Index Terms, keywords, classification categories, population information, the geographical location of the research population, and cited references for journal articles, book chapters, and books, mainly since 2001.
 Records of books include the book's table of contents.

-Abstracts range from 1995 to present, and virtually 100% of records have abstracts (0.007% no abstracts).
-For non-dissertation documents added from 1967 to present, 99.2% contain abstracts.
+Abstracts are included since 1995, and virtually 100% of records have abstracts (0.007% have no abstracts).
+For non-dissertation documents added since 1967, 99.2% contain abstracts.

 The 11th Edition (print) of Thesaurus of Psychological Index Terms was released in July 2007, containing 200 new terms.
 There are more than 8,400 controlled terms and cross-references, with hierarchical, alphabetical, and subject arrangements.
 Records are indexed with the most specific term applicable, and major and minor terms assigned, with a maximum of 15 total terms, 5 major terms.
-The Thesaurus, no longer available in print format, is included with all PsycINFO licenses and is updated regularly.
+The Thesaurus, no longer available in print, is included with all PsycInfo licenses and is updated regularly.

 The classification system consists of 22 major categories and 135 subcategories, and a list of codes.
 Each record is assigned to one or two classifications.

 There were more than 57 million cited references in approximately 1.4 million entries for journal articles, books, and book chapters as of October 2013, all in APA-style format.